Lowe's misses quarterly same-store sales estimates

-(Reuters) - Lowe’s Cos Inc (LOW.N) missed quarterly same-store sales estimates on Wednesday, as the home improvement chain faced intense competition from Home Depot Inc (HD.N).
+Nov 20 (Reuters) - Lowe’s Cos Inc missed quarterly same-store sales estimates on Wednesday, as the home improvement chain faced intense competition from Home Depot Inc.

 The company’s same-store sales rose 2.2% in the third quarter ended Nov.
 1, below expectations of a 3.1% increase, according to IBES data from Refinitiv.